Big Quantum cohomology of orbifold spheres: Weakly unobstructedness for bulk-deformed Fukaya algebra

 \section{Weakly unobstructedness for bulk-deformed Fukaya algebra}

-In this section, we show weakly unobstructedness of the Seidel Lagrangian in bulk-deformed Floer theory.
+In this section, we show weakly unobstructedness of the Seidel Lagrangian in bulk deformed Floer theory.
 The main geometric idea behind this result is the anti-symplectic involution of the orbifold sphere $\bP^1_{a,b,c}$.
 Let $\iota$ be the anti-symplectic involution on the orbifold sphere.
 The Seidel Lagrangian $i: \bS^1\mapsto \bP^1_{a,b,c}$ is chosen so that the immersion $i$ is equivariant (with the involution on the domain $\bS^1$ by $\pi$-rotation).
 Note that $\iota$ preserves the orientation and spin structure of the Seidel Lagrangian.
 The bulk inputs that we will consider are orbifold cohomology representatives of $\bP^1_{a,b,c}$.
 The twisted sectors and the fundamental cycle are invariant under the involution.
-A representative of the point class will be chosen to be invariant under $\iota$.
+A representative of the point class $[\pt] \in H^*_{orb}(X, \Lambda)$ will be chosen to be invariant under $\iota$.

-Recall that the Seidel Lagrangian is shown to be weakly unobstructed in \cite{CHL}.
-We extend it to the case of bulk deformations. \begin{prop} Fix $\tau \in H^*_{orb}(X, \Lambda_+)$, let $\tilde{x},\tilde{y},\tilde{z} \in\Lambda_+$ and define $b=\tilde{x}X+\tilde{y}Y+\tilde{z}Z\in \CF^*(\BL)$.
+Recall that the Seidel Lagrangian is shown to be weakly unobstructed in \cite{CHL17}.
+We extend it to the case of bulk deformations. \begin{prop} Fix $\tau \in H^*_{orb}(X, \Lambda_+)$, let $\tilde{x},\tilde{y},\tilde{z} \in\Lambda_+$ and define $b=\tilde{x}X+\tilde{y}Y+\tilde{z}Z\in \CF^*(\BL,\tau)$.
 Any such $b$ is a weak Maurer-Cartan element (that is, a weak bounding cochain).
 In other words we have

-where $\one_\BL$ is the unit in $\CF^*(\BL)$ and $\cP(\tau,b)$ is some element in $\Lambda$. \end{prop} \begin{remark} Here $\tilde{x},\tilde{y},\tilde{z}$ are regarded as a scalar.
+where $\one_\BL$ is the unit in $\CF^*(\BL,\tau)$ and $\cP(\tau,b)$ is some element in $\Lambda$. \end{prop} \begin{remark} Here $\tilde{x},\tilde{y},\tilde{z}$ are regarded as a scalar.
 In later sections they will be regarded as variables.
-In particular, we will investigate convergence problems. \end{remark} \begin{proof} The main idea of proof is similar to that of \cite{CHL}, namely, any non-unit output of $\m^\tau_k(b,\ldots,b)$ vanishes due to cancellation from the $\Z/2$-involution.
-We will see that the argument of \cite{CHL} still works with bulk deformations, and explain why we can also work with de Rham model instead of Morse model of \cite{Se}, \cite{CHL}.

-From $\Z/2$-grading of Lagrangian Floer theory, $\m_0^b$ is given by a linear combination of even-degree immersed generators and the unit $\one_\BL$.
-The weak Maurer-Cartan equation is satisfied if all outputs except $\one_\BL$ vanish.
-The anti-symplectic involution was used to show that any immersed output of $\m_k (b,b,\cdots,b)$ cancels out with the opposite polygon.
-In addition, $\BL$ should be equipped with a non-trivial spin structure which brings the exact cancellation of signs (It is not weakly unobstructed with the trivial spin structure).
+In particular, we will investigate convergence problems. \end{remark} \begin{proof} From $\Z/2$-grading of Lagrangian Floer theory, $\m_0^{\tau,b}$ is given by a linear combination of even-degree immersed generators and a zero-form, i.e., a function on $\bS^1$ (the normalization of $\BL$).
+In order to prove the proposition, that is, to verify that the weak Maurer-Cartan equation is satisfied, we need to: i) show that the immersed outputs are all zero; ii) show the function on $\bS^1$ is constant.